Make A Difference with CFDs Trading!

 What is CFD Trading

 CFD trading is quite similar to forex trading.
 When trading on the platform, you select the instrument you wish to trade and enter your order.
 If you think the price of a certain instrument, e.g. crude oil, will increase, you’ll want to BUY the crude oil CFD.
 The same goes the other way – if you predict the value will go down, you short sell the CFD.
-Naturally, as with any type of trade or investment, wrong predictions can lead to the loss of money, and one should be aware of the risks involved in CFD trading before starting out.
-There is plenty more to learn about CFD trading, and you can browse through our education section, to watch video tutorials, read articles, get news updates, and more.
+Naturally, as with any type of trade or investment, wrong predictions can lead to the loss of money, and one should be aware of the risk involved in CFD trading before starting out.
+There is plenty more to learn about CFD trading, and you can browse through our education section, watch video tutorials, read articles, get news updates, and more.
 You can find more information on CFDs in our "What Are CFDs" and "How to Trade CFDs" guides.

 How Much Will it Cost to Trade CFDs?

-AvaTrade does not charge any exchange fees or commission and offers tight spreads on open positions.
+AvaTrade does not charge any exchange fees and offers tight spreads on open positions.
 The spread is the difference between the BUY and SELL prices of a certain instrument.
 When calculating the cost for a position, you need to multiply the spread by the size of the position.
-For example, if the spread for crude oil trading is $0.03 USD, the cost for opening a 10 barrel-position is $0.03 X 10 barrels = $0.3 USD.
+For example, if the spread for crude oil is $0.03 USD, the cost for opening a 10 barrel-position is $0.03 X 10 barrels = $0.3 USD.
 Most of the CFD instruments are traded on market spreads, which means that the spreads are affected by the liquidity of the market.
 The more liquidity, the narrower the spread will get.
-You can review the levels of leverage and spreads for all CFD instruments on our Trading Conditions & Charges page.
+You can review the levels of leverage and spreads for all CFD instruments on our trading conditions & charges page.